benninge/wearable_suit/README.md

 2. Sound level and moving demo: Lights up moving body parts with an automatically rotating color fade.
 The suit brightness depends on the sound level.
 3. Music spectrum and strobe moving demo: Shows the music spectrum on the chest display and lights up moving body parts with a strobe.
 4. Moving and auto color fade demo: Fades the color of the whole Suit and lights up moving body parts.
-5. Pulse and smiley demo: Shows moving pulses on arms and legs and a smily on the chest display.
+5. Pulse and smiley demo: Shows moving pulses on arms and legs and a smiley on the chest display.
 6. Play Simon says: An implementation of the game "Simon says".
 The suit displays body movements which the wearer has to reproduce.